mbaxendale22/SEI-Project-3-London-Parks/README.md

 ```

 In order to stagger this process, I used a popup to prompt the user to click on the icon if they want to add the park to their favourites.
+Indicating to the user that although the heart was now filled (for example), they still needed to click on the icon to confirm.

 The pop up needed to ask the correct question, i.e., whether the user should be ADDING or REMOVING the park from their favourites.
 The truth-value of `clicked` is used to control which of these messages is displayed to the user.
-The full JSX used to render the whole component is as follows:
+The JSX used to render the correct options is as follows:

 ```javascript